Spoke Dispatch Route Planner: Review and Alternatives

 Take a look at this screenshot:

-As you can see, these routes are a lot neater than the ones produced by Circuit, clustering stops so that drivers don’t have to overlap their routes too much.
+As you can see, these routes are a lot neater than the ones produced by Spoke Dispatch, clustering stops so that drivers don’t have to overlap their routes too much.

 We’ll admit it’s not perfect, though!
 There is one blue stop near the middle of the map that might make more sense on the pink route.
 To change it, all the planner or dispatcher has to do is drag and drop the stop to the desired route — and that’s it.
 It’s just as easy to move groups of stops.